watplugin/wat/README.md

 ## How do I use WAT?

-You can out the WAT Guide on the [WAT Wiki](https://github.com/CodeDarigan/WAT/wiki)
+You can check out the WAT Guide on the [WAT Wiki](https://github.com/CodeDarigan/WAT/wiki)

 ## Who created WAT?